fernandamarr/GifTastic/README.md

 3. Click on the images to animate them.
 Click on them again to make them stop playing.

-4. Ratings are displayed under every gif (PG,G, so on).
+4. Ratings are displayed under every gif (PG, G, so on).

 5. Create a button by typing in a cartoon in the Search Box and click "GifTastic!" to add the button to the page.
 Click the button to display the gif.